pkosiec/mongo-seeding/examples/import-data/README.md

     docker run --rm -p 27017:27017 mongo
     ```

-1. Navigate to this directory.
+1. Navigate to the `./example` directory.
-1. To install all needed dependencies, run the following command:
+1. To install all needed dependencies of import data, run the following command:

     ```bash
     npm install